Less guilty Brownies 5.0

 105g all purpose flour

 1/2 teaspoon salt (if your butter is salted, omit this)

 Melt butter and chocolate (place ingredients in a bowl over a container of hot water).
 By liquifying this, you will end up with a nice crusty top for the brownies.

 In a separate bowl, whisk eggs and sugar until fluffy, and then add vanilla extract.
 Fold in melted butter and chocolate.

 Sift flour into another bowl, and mix together with cocoa powder, salt and coffee.

 Fold dry ingredients into butter and egg mixture, and combine them well.
 Don’t whisk too much as you might up with a cake rather than brownies as you get more air into the batter.

 Pour everything into 8x8in (20x20cm) tray and bake for about 25 minutes to 30mins, depending on your oven.
 Use a cake tester ‘needle” (baking instrument, I don’t know the proper name) or a toothpick and poke in the centre to see if it is cooked in the middle.
 If it is still wet then continue baking.
-It’s fine if there are still some crumbs sticking to it after 25 minutes, but it’s not too wet.
-Otherwise leave it for just another 5mins or even just 2 mins, depending on the heat of your oven, then turn off heat and leave to cool inside.
+It’s fine if there are still some crumbs sticking to it after 27 minutes, but it’s not too wet.
+Otherwise leave it for just another 3mins, depending on the heat of your oven, then turn off heat and leave to cool inside.

 At this point you should switch off the heat as it will still continue to cook in the leftover heat.
 For brownies (and cheesecake), it’s always best to underbake rather than end up with a dry product.